nap2000/docs/editing-tasks.rst

 If you are assigning a lot of tasks and you want the task to only be visible if the user is close to it then specify a download distance.

+9. If this task updates a record of data then you can click on the button "Show in Console" to view the record in the console.